Caltech-IPAC/rapid/docs/source/pl/pl.rst

 There should be some minimum observation-time interval between a science image and reference image, so that transients are actually detectable.

+For each image-differencing operation, image resampling is necessary.
+``SWarp`` can be used to resample the reference image into the distorted grid of the science image.
+In cases where the reference image consists of too few coadded inputs for undersampling to be resolved, it may be necessary to instead use ``awaicgen`` to resample the science image into the undistorted grid of the reference image (``awaicgen`` does not produce coadds mapped into distorted grids).

 Questions:

 * Buffer regions around reference image relative to what?